Product Catagories:

 videography, video and film editing and computer graphics

-that benefit from 1394 include nonlinear (digital) video presentation and
+editing and rendering.
+Applications that benefit from 1394 include nonlinear (digital) video presentation and

 imaging, home and presentation theater multimedia and plug and play personal